Math 230 Elements of Statistics

 The final exam must be taken at the regularly scheduled time, unless change is approved in writing by the Dean.

-Calculating Equipment: We use MINITAB on the computers in MC 304 for much of the calculating in this course, but it is recommended that you have a hand-held calculator or portable computer for home use.
-Many other computers on campus also have MINITAB.
+Calculating Equipment: We use SPSS on the computers in MC 314 for much of the calculating in this course, but it is recommended that you have a hand-held calculator or portable computer with appropriate calculating capabilities for home use.
+Many other computers on campus also have SPSS.

 Cheating: Zero credit on pertinent work for first offense.
 Failure in the course for second offense.